Language Translation

 The Indiana State Fire Marshal is accepting requests from fire departments to install smoke alarms in their communities.
 If interested, please submit a request via the application linked below to be contacted about how to participate in the Get Alarmed campaign and receive smoke alarms.
 Individuals who want smoke alarms can request them through their local fire department.

-Note: The Get Alarmed campaign has distributed most of its smoke alarm inventory.
+Note: The Get Alarmed campaign has distributed all of its smoke alarm inventory.
 IDHS is working to resupply its inventory, but fire departments should keep this in mind when requesting additional alarms.

 Get Alarmed Installation Partners